dharmx/track.nvim/.github/README.md

 Additionally, while you can mark virtually anything, it is not recommended to do so.
 This is because only a few filetypes are actually handled.
-For instance, marking a PDF file and opening it won't open it in a PDF reader but in Neovim.
+For instance, marking a PDF file and opening it won't open it in a PDF reader but in Neovim albeit you can use `on_choose` for each UI to override that.

 ### Q. How do I exclude files that should not be marked?